toastal/Did-You-Get-The-Message-Commanding-the-New-Elm-Architecture/README.md

 ## <img alt="Babel" title="Babel" src="images/babel-logo.svg" style="height:16vh;vertical-align:middle;border:0;box-shadow:none">

-`elm-make` compiles to ECMAScript 5 so it's compatible with all the things you care about.
+`elm-make` compiles to ECMAScript 5 so it’s compatible with all the things you care about.

 * * *